u591316/dat110-project1-startcode/README.md

 The implementation of the RPC layer is to be located in the `no.hvl.dat110.rpc` package.
 You are required to provide the missing method implementations in the following classes

 - `RPCUtils.java` containing utility methods for the unmarshalling and marshalling of the supported data types.
-The implementation of the marshalling/unmarshalling of `booleans` is provided and can be used for inspiration.
-Remember that an integer in Java is 4 bytes.
+The implementation of the marshalling/unmarshalling of `booleans` is provided and can be used for inspiration. **Hint** Remember that an integer in Java is 4 bytes and see byte buffers in Java: https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/nio/ByteBuffer.html

 - `RPCClient.java` implementing the client-side of the RPC layer using the client-side of the underlying messaging layer for communication.